drhelius/grpc-demo/README.md

 - [grpc-demo-services-istio](helm-charts/grpc-demo-services-istio/Chart.yaml)
 - [grpc-demo-services](helm-charts/grpc-demo-services/Chart.yaml)

+These charts deploy all four services at once.
+This is convenient for this demo but in real life you may want to isolate each service life cycle by installing them independently.

-A Chart is a Helm package where you define [templates](helm-charts/grpc-demo-services-istio/templates) that will be used to create all the resource definitions to run whatever you wish in a Kubernetes cluster.
+A chart is a Helm package where you define [templates](helm-charts/grpc-demo-services-istio/templates) that will be used to create all the resource definitions to run whatever you wish in a Kubernetes cluster.

-This templates can contain references to variables and functions that will be rendered when the chart is installed.
+These templates can contain references to variables, functions, loops and conditionals that will be rendered when the chart is installed.

-This an example of a template for defining an Istio Gateway.
+This is an example of a template for defining an Istio Gateway for the *Account* service.
 Note that variables are being used to set up some values.
 The value of this variables will be provided when the chart is installed:

 ```yaml
 apiVersion: networking.istio.io/v1alpha3